 1 cup pecans

 1/2 tsp sea salt

 2 T honey (You’ll want a liquid honey here, if you have raw honey just melt it a bit.
 This helps the crust stick together.
-You can also use agave with excellent results though I prefer honey.)
+You can also use maple syrup or a combination of both as an alternative)